shesek/spark-wallet/README.md

 ## TLS

-Spark will by default generate a self-signed TLS certificate and save it to `./spark-tls/`.
+Spark will by default generate a self-signed certificate and enable TLS when binding on a non-`localhost` address.

+The self-signed certificate and key material will be saved to `./spark-tls/`.
-To save the self-signed certificate to another location, set `--tls-path`.
+To save to a different location, set `--tls-path`.
 To set a custom "common name" for the generated certificate, set `--tls-name`.

 To use your own TLS key and certificate, put your `key.pem` and `cert.pem` files in the `--tls-path` directory.

-To disable TLS and start a plaintext HTTP server instead, set `--no-tls` (not recommended unless you're listening on `localhost` only).
+To disable TLS and start a plaintext HTTP server instead, set `--no-tls`.
 Note that without TLS, Chrome will not allow accessing the camera on non-`localhost` hosts.

+To enable TLS even for `localhost`, set `--force-tls`.

 #### Add as Trusted Certificate to Android